storybookjs/react-native/lib/cli/test/fixtures/update_package_organisations/README.md

 ## Developing Components in Isolation

 Usually, in an app, you have a lot of UI components, and each of them has many different states.
-For an example, a simple button component could have following states:
+For an example, a button component could have following states:

 -   With a text label.
 -   With an emoji.